kristopolous/DRR/indycast.net/md/about.md

 Anarchy with a small 'a'.
 Let's try it.

 ### Making things suck less.

+>  Fighting bad music can be as militant a campaign and marshal as varied resources as any political battle. <small>Edward Barnays, *Propaganda*</small>

 This technology has been a total game-changer in the way I listen to radio.
 Really.